Locality in Network Optimization: Conclusions

 \section{Conclusions}

 The main contribution of this paper is to derive a general analogy between natural concepts in probability and statistics (i.e., notions of correlation among random variables, decay of correlation, and bias-variance decomposition and trade-off) and similar notions that can be introduced in optimization.
-In this paper we have proposed general notions of correlation that are based on the sensitivity of optimal points.
-We have illustrated how decay of correlation (locality) can be established in a canonical network optimization problem (min-cost network flow), and how it can be used to design a localized version of a canonical algorithm (projected gradient descent) in an instance of reoptimization (warm-start after localized perturbations).
-In principle, the framework that we propose can be applied to \emph{any} optimization problem and to \emph{any} algorithm.
+In this paper we have proposed notions of correlation that are based on the sensitivity of optimal points.
+We have illustrated how decay of correlation (locality) can be established in a canonical network optimization problem (min-cost network flow), and how it can be used to design local algorithms to compute the solution of a problem after localized perturbations are made to the system.
+In principle, the framework that we propose can be applied to \emph{any} optimization problem.
 The key point is to establish decay of correlation for the problem at hand, deriving results that are analogous to the ones established in Section \ref{sec:Decay of correlation for expanders}.
-In the case of the min-cost network flow problem, we have shown that establishing locality reduces to bounding the discrete derivative of the Green's function of the diffusion random walk, as described in Theorem \ref{thm:comparisontheoremnetworkflow}.
-We proved exponential decay for the correlation in expander graphs, and we conjectured polynomial decay in grid-like topologies.
-Once results on locality are established for the particular problem at hand, they translate into a bound for the bias term of the error decomposition of localized algorithms that we give in Theorem \ref{thm:error localized}.
+In the case of the min-cost network flow problem, we showed that establishing locality reduces to bounding the discrete derivative of the Green's function of the diffusion random walk, as described in Theorem \ref{thm:comparisontheoremnetworkflow}.
+We proved an exponential decay for the correlation in expander graphs (as a function of the distance from the perturbation), and we conjectured and provided numerical evidence for a polynomial decay in grid-like topologies.
+Once results on locality are established for the particular problem at hand, these results translate into a bound for the bias term of the error decomposition of localized algorithms, as the one that we give in Section \ref{sec:Expander graphs}.
 The analysis of the variance term, on the other hand, depends on the algorithm that one wants to localize.
-This part is not technically difficult, as it amounts to analyzing the performance of the chosen algorithm when applied to a subgraph with frozen boundary conditions, as it can be seen from the proof of Theorem \ref{thm:error localized} in Appendix \ref{app:error localized}.
-Establishing locality in more general settings than the one here considered and extending the ideas here presented to \emph{cold-start} scenarios (where one wants to compute the optimal solution of an optimization problem starting from possibly any initial condition) remain open questions for future investigation.
+This part is not technically difficult, as it amounts to analyzing the performance of the chosen algorithm when applied to a subgraph with frozen boundary conditions.
+Establishing locality in more general settings and problems, and extending the ideas here presented to \emph{cold-start} scenarios (where one wants to compute the optimal solution of an optimization problem starting from possibly any initial condition) remain open questions for future investigation.